feyaschuk/yamdb_final/README.md

 DB_ENGINE, DB_NAME, POSTGRES_USER, POSTGRES_PASSWORD, DB_HOST, DB_PORT - to connect to default database
 ```

-### After push to github, the main application will pass the tests, update the image on DockerHub, and deploy to the server.
+#### 5.After "push" to github, the main application will pass the tests, update the image on DockerHub, and deploy to the server.

-#### Connect to the server
+#### 6.Connect to the server
 In terminal put command:
 ```
 ssh <USER>@<HOST>
 ```
-#### Run comands afterwards in local deploy, but with 'sudo':
+#### 7.Run comands afterwards in local deploy, but with 'sudo':

 * Run migrations:
 ```